LazeMSS/OctoPrint-TopTemp/README.md

 A [OctoPrint](https://github.com/foosel/OctoPrint) plugin that will show you the temperatures in the navbar/topbar of OctoPrint.
 It can display the hotend, chamber, all tools/hotends and also add an unlimited number of your own “top widgets” for example showing cpu temperature, fan speed - well anything that is a number (for now) that you can get back from running a command.

 It can all be customized and setup to fit your needs:
-* Add a small background graph to show the history
+* Add a small background graph to show the history directly in the topbar
 * Customizable “widgets” can have different run intervals
+* 4 different custom types:
+    * Command: Run a local command on the RPI/PC and get the result back
+    * GCode sent: Get data from the GCode being sent.
+For example: Cooling fan speed, Feedrate, Z-height
+    * From printer: Get data based on data from the printer.
+For example:M105 commands with ambient and probe temp if you printer support its
+    * Server data: CPU percentage/frequency, load average, memory total/avail/used/free, swap, disk free/total/used, all sensors (temperatures and fans), battery timeleft/percentage
+* Popover graphs with full history with a quick clance
 * Show temperature in Celsius or Fahrenheit
 * Hide printer temperatures when not operational
 * Set padding between each and outer margin